On quantum Sobolev spaces consisting of Hilbert-Schmidt operators: Introduction

-Fulsche and Galke \cite{Fulsche} extended the elements of quantum harmonic analysis as introduced by Werner \cite{Werner} to abelian phase space by which they mean a locally compact abelian group endowed with a Heisenberg multiplier.
-They then get a joint harmonic analysis of functions and operators.
-Equipped with such a tool, it appears interesting to take the path that will lead to the construction of Sobolev-type spaces whose elements are operators on a Hilbert space, thus generalizing the results that are known in the context of functions in Lebesgue spaces.
 The aim of this paper is to examine a more general aspect of the Sobolev spaces in quantum setting.
 We will rely on Schatten-von Neumann spaces instead of classical Lebesgue spaces.
 In particular, the Sobolev spaces that will be constructed, and which can modestly be named quantum Sobolev spaces, will be composed of operators of the Hilbert-Schmidt class.
 We provide two applications of the obtained model to partial differential equations after expressing the associated Laplacian using the quantum Fourier transform.

 The rest of the article is presented as follows.
 In Section \ref{Preliminaries}, we gather the necessary data to make the document somewhat self-contained.
 Section \ref{Quantum Sobolev spaces} deals with quantum Sobolev spaces.
 Applications are provided in Section \ref{Applications}.